open-telemetry/opentelemetry-specification/specification/metrics/api.md

 one another.

 1. Synchronicity: A synchronous instrument is called by the user in a distributed [Context](../context/context.md) (i.e., Span context, Correlation context).
 An asynchronous instrument is called by the SDK once per collection interval, lacking a Context.
-2. Additivity: An additive instrument is used to capture information about a sum of values.
-A non-additive instrument is used to capture information about individual values.
+2. Additivity: An additive instrument is one that records additive measurements, as described above.
-3. Monotonicity: An additive instrument can be monotonic, when the sequence of captured sums is non-decreasing.
+3. Monotonicity: A monotonic instrument is an additive instrument, where the progression of each sum is non-decreasing.
 Monotonic instruments are useful for monitoring rate information.

 The metric instruments names are shown below along with whether they are synchronous, additive, and/or monotonic.